Last Updated on

 Would you like to create powerful landscape photos that make the viewer feel immersed in the scene?
 Of course you would.
 Chances are, all the most memorable landscape photos you’ve seen make you feel part of the landscape, as if you could just step into the photo.

 One of the ways photographers achieve this is by creating a sense of depth to make the photo seem more three dimensional and realistic.

 If this sounds intimidating, the good news is that it’s not as difficult to do as you might think.
 But it does need an understanding of the way your lens works and some basic principles of composition.

 I’ve broken the task down into several easily achievable steps.
 Follow these to give your landscape photos a much needed sense of depth.

 1. Use a wide-angle lens.

 While there are ways of creating depth with longer focal lengths it’s much easier if you use a wide-angle lens.

 If you have an 18-55mm kit lens (on an APS-C camera) then this means using focal lengths shorter than 24mm.

-Wide-angle lenses are idea for landscape photography because of the effect they have on perspective.
+Wide-angle lenses are ideal for landscape photography because of the effect they have on perspective.
 They make objects in the distance look further away than they really are.
 Objects that are close to the lens look larger.
-As a result this naturally adds a sense of depth to your images.
+As a result, this naturally adds a sense of depth to your images.

 You can see how it works in the photo below.
 If you were to stand on the jetty yourself it would seem much smaller.
 The island and the cliffs in the distance would appear to be closer to you.
 But the 18mm lens I used increases the apparent distance between the two.